PatLeosrisook/Porfolio/Frontends/React/personalsite/README.md

 # About this project
-It's my personal portfolio where I put all my other works in here (that is not on my resume).
+This is my personal portfolio website where I showcase my other projects as well as showcase my abilities to create a responsive and interactive website using the technologies below.

 ## Technologies
 - HTML